Ukraine’s 10th Mountain Assault Brigade conducts winter warfare training exercises. Photo by Armed Forces of Ukraine.

 “If antifreeze is not available, use ordinary water as a last resort, but then the equipment should be warmed up from time to time,” Oleksiuk said.
 “It is very important that the water does not freeze.”

 Since diesel engines take a longer time to warm up, the Ukrainians generally prefer gasoline-powered engines in severe cold conditions.
 Nevertheless, the engines should be turned on and heated periodically to avoid hard freezes.

 Personal equipment, too, requires special considerations in extreme cold.
 Oleksiuk said he used Pulsar Quantum and Pulsar Apex thermal imaging scopes and PVS-7 night vision devices in combat.
-These imaging devices worked “perfectly” in the cold, he said, although the batteries in the thermal scopes quickly expired in the cold.
+These imaging devices worked “perfectly” in the cold, he said, although the batteries in the thermal scopes quickly expired.

 “That caused discomfort, as it is very inconvenient to insert new batteries into the Pulsar DNV battery pack in the cold,” Oleksiuk said.
 “In order for batteries or rechargeable batteries to retain charge, they must be kept as close to the body as possible.”

 Ukrainian soldiers go to great lengths to avoid exposing their weapons to extreme temperature shifts.
 When traversing friendly territory, they try to keep their weapons in cases.
 And when returning indoors after extended periods in the cold, they do their best to leave their weapons outside to avoid a temperature change that can leave the metal on the weapons covered in condensation.

 Emphasizing that “snow conditions are wet conditions,” Denysiuk said every precaution should be taken to keep weapons dry and free of corrosion.